chenasraf/massarg/README.md

 Commands are activated when their keyword is included in the args.
 The first command that matches will be executed, skipping the rest.
 Options will still be parsed.

+Any arguments that are not taken by options or commands, are automatically passed to `options.extra`, which you can access when running a command or when using the return value from `parseArgs()`.

 #### Options

 | Name          | Type                        | Required | Example                                           | Description                                                                                                          |